Last updated: July 20, 2010

 Since switching is not always easy, here's some advise:

-- Start by installing GNU/Linux on a secondary computer or in a dual boot setup with your previous OS or perhaps running in a virtual machine.
+- Switch gradually - Start by installing GNU/Linux on a secondary computer or in a dual boot setup with your previous OS or perhaps running in a virtual machine.
+Start by learning the basics and solve any problems calmly one at a time.

-2.3.1 Applications for GNU/Linux and MS Windows
+2.3.1 GNU/Linux Apps on MS Windows and Mac OSX

 If you start using applications available for GNU/Linux in your familiar environment, switching later will be that much easier.
 These are some examples of gratis applications available for both GNU/Linux and MS Windows for common tasks - most of them are available for Mac OSX too.